Building by Design The Design-Build Concept

 The effect of this form of builder segmentation is evident in the older neighborhoods of Nebraska cities.
 You see the same house in different colors with some variation in trim and finish all over the neighborhood — one on this block, two on another, a fourth across the alley.
 If you look at the building records, it's a sure bet they were all built by the same builder.

-In the housing boom after the 2nd World War, this rather quirky and leisurely process of building homes changed quickly.
+In the housing boom that followed the Second World War, this rather quirky and leisurely process of building homes changed quickly.
 A lot of housing needed to be built in a big hurry for returning GIs flush with VA guaranteed home loans.
-(For more information see Postwar Styles: Cape Cod, Colonia, and Ranch .)
+(For more information see Postwar Styles: Cape Cod, Colonial, and Ranch .)

 What is a Design-Builder?